Victory Congressional Internship

 The Victory Congressional Internship prepares young LGBT people to become informed decision-makers and influential leaders who can change their communities and our world.

-Applications for the 2016 Victory Congressional Internship are are closed.
+Applications for the 2017 Victory Congressional Internship are due by February 17, 11:59pm Pacific Time.

 >> Sign up to receive an email announcement when a future summer's application becomes available.